Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 Numeric vector of length 2, specifying lower and upper ranges of shape sizes.
 Ignored if

-is not NULL.- size_scale
+size_scaleis not NULL.- size_scale

-is a number from 1 to 25 (R pch).
+ggplot2::scale_size_*call to use for size scaling ifmodeis a number from 1 to 25 (R pch).
 The default behaviour (NULL) is to use a continuous scale with the absolute values of the correlation.- size_name

 String to use for the size scale legend title.
 Can be two values in mixed layouts for dual scales.